wawandco/milo/README.md

 # Milo

-This is a linter for html written in Go.
+This is a linter for HTML written in Go.
 The goal is to provide a single binary that can lint HTML in the context of a CI server without installing other tools.

 ## Installation